Adrustam: Production

 Adrustam marked the directorial debut of Sekhar Suri, a Telugu native who had previously worked as a ghostwriter in Mumbai.
 The film was inspired by the classic Roman Holiday (1953), with Suri aiming to create a story in which an ordinary man falls in love with a princess.
 The narrative was further influenced by a real-life incident in 1980 when actress Padmini Kolhapure kissed Prince Charles during his visit to India, which sparked widespread media attention.
 Suri reimagined this event by crafting a storyline in which a common man kisses a princess, forming the basis of Adrustam.

 The film was produced by Super Good Productions, with Tarun playing a significant role in securing the production deal.
 Although Suri intended to keep the focus of the film on the narrative, avoiding the inclusion of songs, industry pressures led to the addition of several musical numbers, which deviated from his original vision.
 Reflecting on the experience, Suri later remarked, “My failure was due to the fact that I couldn’t do the film in my way.
 I was never wrong in the selection of the subject.
 I did not want songs in that film, but I had to succumb to a lot of pressures.”

 Music

 The music for Adrustam was composed by Dhina and was released by Aditya Music.
-The song "Vayasa" is based on Dhina's own tune "Uyire," which he originally composed for the Tamil telefilm Siragugal (1999).
+The song "Vayasa Vayasa" is based on Dhina's own tune "Uyire," which he originally composed for the Tamil telefilm Siragugal (1999).